zhc940702/CGATCPred/README.md

 # How to training and testing our model (example)
 python cross_validation.py --rawdata_dir /Your path --model_dir /Your path --num_epochs 50 --batch_size 128

 rawdata_dir: All input data should be placed in the folder of this path.
-(The data folder we uploaded contains all the required data samples.)
+(The data folder we uploaded contains all the required data.)
 model_dir: Define the path to save the model.
 num_epochs: Define the maximum number of epochs.
 batch_size: Define the number of batch size for training and testing.